 5 Steps to Giving Your Blog Clarity and Focus

-For the last two months during #Blogchat we’ve had one week where we reviewed blogs from #Blogchat participants.
-The most common complaint about the 7 blogs we’ve reviewed so far is ‘I don’t know what the blog’s focus is’.
+One of the most common complaints that struggling bloggers have is ‘I don’t know what the blog’s focus is’.
 This is a BIG problem for a lot of bloggers, but it’s one you need to overcome if you want to truly have a successful blog.
 Here’s 5 steps to getting you past this roadblock:

 1 – Figure out who you are writing for.
 It all starts here.
 Once you figure out who you are writing for, then your content strategy to reach that audience will fall into place.
 For example, I am writing this blog for companies that want to learn more about how they can successfully use social media to connect with their customers.
 That’s my primary audience.